 This is where Content Experiments used to be, but Google is phasing them out for Optimize.
-So even if you’re currently using Content Experiments, it’s a good idea to make the switch as soon as possible.
+You can sign up for it by clicking the “Learn More” link.

 Alternatively, you can navigate directly to Google Optimize and click “Sign up for Free.”